3 things for today

-1. I tried keeping my robe on a hook on the bedroom door but every time I passed it I thought it was Slender Man.
+1. I tried hanging my robe on a hook on the back of the bedroom door but every time I passed it I thought it was Slender Man.

 2. During my elective short-term "time off," I've embraced only sloth and soap operas.
 I tried feeling bad about this but eventually gave up: it wasn't worth the effort of caring who was watching me, since I don't believe in omniscient deities (except Stephen Sondheim) and don't think non-stop activity is the key to a good life.
 Also nobody was watching me (except Slender Man).

 I spend most of the day lying on the porch reading magazines and trashy novels, and sometimes I move inside to the sofa to take a nap.
 Sometimes I go to Target and walk around.
 Sometimes I go to a movie.
 At night I watch reruns of General Hospital and Hart to Hart.
 People who keep asking me what I do during the day: this is it.

 I very much subscribe to the theory that you find what you need when you need it, and in this year of constant change and dramatic, occasionally painful life upheaval, I indeed found what I needed: familiarity, comfort, and home.
 My summer has essentially been a rewind of 1982, minus my mother yelling at me to go outside and play.

 3. This opener by Dwight Garner, in a review of Donald Hall's final book: